Overview of the United States

 Demographics and Culture

-According to the US Census Bureau’s Population Clock, there are nearly 330 million people living in the US.
+According to the US Census Bureau’s Population Clock, there are over 330 million people living in the US.
 This makes the US the third most populated country in the world, following China and India respectively.

 California is the most populous state with 39.5 million citizens, followed by Texas with a population of 28.7 million.
 Their most populous city is New York City with a population of 8.4 million.
 To put it in perspective, if California were a country, it would be the 36th most populous country in the world, slightly larger than Iraq and Poland.